KingEnderBrine/-RoR2-ProperSave/README.md

 - I've not tested this mod much with achievements unlocking, but for most, if not all cases, it should be working as intended.

 # Changelog

+**2.5.0**

+* Added mods support.
+Now any other dev can add data they want to be saved from their mods.
+* A lot of refactoring.

 **2.4.5**